HeyAvijitRoy/heyavijitroy.github.io/teaching/courses/cpp-vscode-mac.md

+---
+layout: default
+title: Enable C++ in VS Code on macOS
+---

 # Enable C++ compiling in VS Code on macOS

 This guide walks you through a clean, step-by-step setup to compile and debug C++ in Visual Studio Code on macOS using Clang and LLDB.